-The day is marked as a celebration of sleep and a call to action on important issues regarding sleep.
-It is organized by the World Sleep Day Committee of World Sleep Society and aims to lessen the burden of sleep problems on society through better prevention and management of sleep disorders.
-World Sleep Day is held the Friday before Spring Vernal Equinox of each year.
+A day tagged to celebrate the goodness of sleep, and an action statement on vital issues concerning sleep.
+It is conducted by the World Sleep Day Committee of World Sleep Society with an objective to reduce the effects of sleep problems on the society through better prevention techniques of sleep disorders.
+World Sleep Day falls on Friday before the vernal or spring equinox each year.

 The importance of sleep has only further increased in the times we are living in.
 According to somnologist Dr Himanshu Gupta, Founder Aviss Health, “We are living in very insecure times where people are suffering from anxiety of all that is happening in our world, from deadly virus fear to economic instability and general world events.
 Sleep is the simplest way to disconnect and overcome anxiety.
 We also save resources when we sleep more.
 A day dedicated to sleep brings it more in the spotlight and people are once again forced to relook at their sleep habits and well being.”

 Be it mental well being or physical well being, sleep is an absolute necessity.
 According to Dr Miten Sheth, Surgeon, The Knee Clinic, Mumbai, “Discussion on Sleep is very relevant to our times.
 As Orthopedic surgeons we see a lot of overused muscle injuries in athletes.
-Inadequate rest is a big risk factor that isn’t tackled as frequently as it should be.
-There is ample evidence to support the notion of adequate sleep before training and game participation.
+Often times, insufficient sleep can prove to be life-threatening if not addressed the way it deserves.
+Research studies have pointed to the importance of sufficient sleep before participating in physical training or any game.
 As far as the older generation is concerned, arthritis responds best to rest.
 Heaviness, stiffness and constant discomfort with activity is the hallmark of osteoarthritis.
 Such kind of pains can be relieved by consistent, good sleep.”

 The body indeed needs time to recover at the end of every day.
 Here are some key reasons as to why exactly.

-The right amount of sleep can enhance a person’s problem-solving skills, as well as memory retention.
+The right quota of sleep can improve one’s cognitive or thinking abilities, besides memory retention.
 Our thinking skills sharpen when our brain is refreshed and working to its optimum.

 Energy is heightened if the body has been given a chance to recharge to its fullest.
 Sports people need rest to rejuvenate their energy supplies.
 Resting releases cortisol, which helps in recovery